imrjack/imrjack.github.com/_posts/2015-06-06-Building-a-todo-app-like-habitrpg-with-rails-pt-I.md

 ---

-So there's this really cool todo app called habitrpg.
-It basically treats your life as if it were an rpg game.
+So there's this really cool todo app called [habitrpg](http://www.habitrpg.com) It basically treats your life as if it were an rpg game.
 You have an avatar that has levels, hp and an experience bar.
 If you complete the tasks you assign to your self, then you get experience, coins, and level up!!
 Conversely if you miss a task, you lose hp and you can die!
 It's a really cool idea and it really motivates you to do stop procrastinating.
 The only thing is, real life isn't being controlled by some system and no one can actually if you complete your tasks or not besides yourself lol.
 But if you're motivated -like I am - it'll totally work.